Piriyaa/MADT8101-Customer-Analytics/Chapter-01 Overview of Customer Analytics/ReadMe.md

 # Overview Customer analytics
-* Customer analytics  t
+* Customer analytics
-    he process of collecting, analyzing, and interpreting data about customers to gain insights into their behavior, preferences, and needs.
+    the process of collecting, analyzing, and interpreting data about customers to gain insights into their behavior, preferences, and needs.
 This information can be used to improve customer satisfaction, loyalty, and lifetime value.

 * Customer analytics can be used for a variety of purposes, including: